Mrumbutsa-Marion/personal_website/README.md

 * A Github Account
 * Reference material where you will engage & learn new techniques
 * Technical languages: HTML- Used in structuring a page & CSS- Used in styling the page
+* Plenty of research before starting a project.
+* colors
 ### **Setup Process**
 ---
 # **Github Pages**